Using Neither … nor, neither of and etc… Please follow the list for detailed expressions and examples;

 - Neither I nor my wife is tall.
 But our daughter is tall.

-- Neither my mother nor my father know how to read or write.
+- Neither my mother nor my father knows how to read or write.

 Neither + Verb/Phrase + nor + Verb/Phrase